enriquea/dnm_chd/README.md

 We here combined the data from the two largest genetic studies in CHD and re-annotated the dataset using the Variant Effect Predictor (v90) tool.
 A mutation rate-based testing was done to evaluate the impact of DNM at gene level (MUPIT tool https://github.com/jeremymcrae/mupit).
-The analysis focused on rare variants with a MAF 0.1%.
+The analysis was focused on rare variants (MAF 0.1%).

 #### Datasets